Design and development of optical modules for the BUTTON-30 detector: Assembly procedure

 After completion of the quality assurance process, each module was cleaned with deionised water and sealed in a plastic bag.
 For safe transportation, the module was secured within a cardboard box, cushioned on all sides with air-foam inserts.
 The box was then wrapped in a thin plastic film.
 This procedure was essential to protect the module from dust contamination, particularly during transport inside the mine.
 Before entering the Class-10000 cleanroom space of the Boulby laboratory, the outer bag was removed.
 Before installation, each module was removed from the inner bag and final functionality checks were made.
 This step included a visual inspection, a bolt torque check, and a verification of the impedance of the base.
 All modules passed these tests and were installed in the tank without issue (Figure~\ref{fig:16-PMTs-inTank}).

-As a further check, a spare module was shipped to Brookhaven National Laboratory.
-This module was operated in WbLS for several weeks with no visible signs of corrosion or degradation.
+As a further check, a spare module was shipped to Brookhaven National Laboratory (BNL).
+This module was operated in $1\%$ WbLS for several weeks with no visible signs of corrosion, degradation or cracks.